EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

     def forward(self, x):
         user = self.user_embedding(x[0] - 1)
         item = self.item_embedding(x[1] - 1)

         # the following is a dot product in essence
         # summing up of the element-wise multiplication
         pred = user * item
         return F.sum_axis(pred, axis = 1)
 ```

-Next, I'm creating the `MXNet` computation context as well as an instance of the model itself.
+Next, I’m creating the MXNet computation context as well as an instance of the model itself.
 Before doing any kind of learning, the parameters of the model will need to be initialized:

 ```python
 context = mx.gpu() if mx.test_utils.list_gpus() else mx.cpu()